Tu Lan Cave Expedition Tour

 Tu Lan Cave Expedition tour price includes

-The price of Tu Lan Cave Expedition tour is 18,000,000 VNĐ (USD 750) per person, this price includes VAT, entrance fee, sightseeing fee, forest environmental service fee, management fee.
+The price of Tu Lan Cave Expedition tour is 18,000,000 VNĐ (USD 680) per person, this price includes VAT, entrance fee, sightseeing fee, forest environmental service fee, management fee.
 Tu Lan Cave trekking tour includes the following services:

 • Logistics team: Each 8-guest tour will have 1 tour guide, 2 safety assistants, 1 chef, 5 porters, 2 porters (camp-guard).
+The number of team members may vary depending on the group's physical condition.

 • Food: Oxalis provides food, drinking water, tea, and coffee during the journey (not including extra requirements).
 Dishes are based on fixed menus; vegetarian and vegan menus will be provided if ordered.
 Please inform us of any food allergies.